liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/04-creating-the-server-call.markdown

-# Creating Get Guestbook Screenlet's Server Call [](id=creating-get-guestbook-screenlets-server-call)
+# Creating Get Guestbooks Screenlet's Server Call [](id=creating-get-guestbook-screenlets-server-call)

 In the previous article, you learned that Screenlets use a Mobile SDK to make server calls via Interactors.
 Since you must call the Guestbook portlet's remote